TheRenegadeCoder/sample-programs-website/docs/projects/factorial/index.md

 ---
-title: Factorial in Every Language
-layout: default
+authors: null
 date: 2018-11-01
+featured-image: factorial-in-every-language.jpg
 last-modified: 2020-05-02
-featured-image: factorial-in-every-language.jpg
+layout: default
-tags: [factorial]
+tags:
-authors:
+- factorial
+title: Factorial
 ---

 Welcome to the Factorial page!
 Here, you'll find a description of the project as well as a list of sample programs written in various languages.